How to rise up when you’re in a slump

 “No, Ronny, you didn’t, I’d sure like to hear it.”
 I’d reply.
 Then I’d light my cig and listen.

-PSA (public service announcement) sidenote: Thank GOD I don’t smoke anymore, if you’re still bumming cigs or buying your own, 2014 is your year to ditch that habit baby.
+PSA (public service announcement) sidenote: Thank GOD I don’t smoke anymore, if you’re still bumming cigs or buying your own, this is your year to ditch that habit baby.
 I know you can do it.
 That’s a fact Jack!

 Ok, back to the story…